Reviewed 27/01/2021 - New text shown

 - Running a secure operating system (Debian Linux), with operating system and application security updates applied in a timely manner.

 - Maintaining a firewall to prevent unwanted access to the server.

 - Providing secure access to the website over HTTPS, to prevent snooping of data or man-in-the-middle attacks.

 - A permissions system to prevent unauthorised access, modification and deletion of data through the website itself.

 - Offsite backups to prevent loss of data through hardware failure or accidental damage.

-- Hosting the server in a secure third-party physical location.
+- Hosting the server and backups in a secure third-party physical location.